MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/before-you-start.md

 assets for high-level principles where details aren’t as important.

 ### Best practices for pictures (images)
+- Pictures are:
-- Images are best for quick reference, validation, or special techniques.
+  - Best for quick reference, validation, or special techniques
-- Pictures are a great and inexpensive way to orient an operator, so use lots of them.
+  - A great and inexpensive way to orient an operator, so use lots of them.
+  - Are very efficient for identifying specific patterns, shapes, or colors.
+- When you take a picture:
-- When taking pictures, make sure to take a picture of the whole object for overall context, as well as close-up pictures for precision.
+  - Make sure to take a picture of the whole object for overall context, as well as a close-up for precision.
-- When taking pictures, also keep in mind the perspective of the operator.
+  - Keep in mind the perspective of the operator.
 It’s helpful to take the picture from the same angle that the operator will use.
-- Pictures are very efficient for identifying specific patterns, shapes, or colors.
 - For performance reasons, don’t use 4K/HD quality pictures. **Total image size shouldn’t exceed 100 KB.**

 ### Best practices for videos